pertaining to Chasons Hybrid Crossover Mouthpieces

-We don't have any problems with the amount of time a player has the mouthpiece before they return it.
-It has to do with the condition of the mouthpiece or product when it's returned.
-We won't give a full refund for a damaged dented or scratched up piece.
+We offer a 60-day return policy and believe this is adequate time to trial our products.
+Refunds are contingent upon the condition of the mouthpiece or product when it's returned.
+We won't give a full refund for a damaged, dented or scratched up piece.
 If the piece is in great condition and it can be buffed out, then a full refund has been earned.
 For deeper scratches or gouges, we may have to send the mouthpiece back to the client.
 Players know it works (or eventually will work) pretty much the first day.
-Players that truly want to double ...make it work.
+Players who truly want to double ...make it work.

 Do many trombonists end up returning a Hybrid Mouthpieces and decide to try to learn to adjust between a trumpet mouthpiece and trombone mouthpiece instead?